 And they specify:

 Those hospitals whose death rates are outside the expected average will be asked to review their practices.
 However, it is important to make patients aware that there are potential life risks associated with chemotherapy.
 And doctors need to be more careful about patient selection, as there are significant differences in survival for older people and patients in general poor health, net of cancer.

 However, as reported The Republic, Italian oncologists clarify this research which could only create confusion about the effectiveness of the chemotherapy.
-As he illustrated Carmine Pinto, national president of theItalian Association of Medical Oncology (Aiom), the study shows only bad English health care: "It is no coincidence that the survival rate for cancer in Great Britain is the lowest in all Western Europe".
+As he illustrated Carmine Pinto, national president of theItalian Association of Medical Oncology (Aiom), the study only demonstrates bad British health care: "It is no coincidence that the survival rate from cancer in Great Britain is the lowest in all of Western Europe".
 Another aspect that emerges from this research is that

 It is essential that the chemotherapy it is done only in oncology by personnel who know the type of drugs, who can make an accurate patient selection, suggest any supportive therapies that allow better tolerance of the drugs and can manage the reactions of those who undergo it.